Health Unit Coordinator

 What Do Health Unit Coordinators Do?

 Health unit coordinators primarily work in hospitals, although they can also be found in clinics, medical offices, and long-term care facilities.
 They are essential members of large healthcare delivery teams.
-While day to day responsibilities can vary based on place of employment, typical duties include:
+While day-to-day responsibilities can vary based on place of employment, typical duties include:

 • Communicating with various departments in a facility to coordinate a patient’s admission to a hospital room